ChrisVifzack/ChrisVifzack.github.io/_tabs/about.md

 In highschool, I was introduced to programming and it instantly became my favorite subject—even in front of math.
 I've felt torn between my love for computer science and art ever since.

-I went to Technical University and earned my Master of Science degree with merit in 2016.
+I went to Technical University and received my Master of Science degree with merit in 2016.
 My studies were focused on data science, machine learning, and computer vision in the field of robotics.

 I had worked in the robotics and automotive industry for 4 years and tried to make piece with it, when my desire to make games eventually caught up with me.